 Creating Nurture Campaigns

-This page describes how to use the latest version of the Sugar Market Nurture Builder to create and manage nurture campaigns in Sugar Market.
+This page describes how to use Sugar Market's Nurture Builder to create and manage nurture campaigns.

 Understanding Nurture Flow

 Before you design your nurture, it is important to understand how recipients flow through the nurture, especially since this has changed from the flow rules in the legacy builder.

 Adding Nurture Recipients Using Scoring Profiles